urban-bot/urban-bot/docs/docs/hooks.md

 }
 ```
 #### file
 > The file type of media content from user messages.
-Used with useImage, useVideo, etc.
+It is used with useImage, useVideo, etc.
 ```typescript
 id?: string;
 url?: string;